Pages

 Fixing a Leaky Plastic Radiator

+With the right tools, fixing a leaky plastic radiator is an easy way to remedy radiator issues while waiting for a replacement radiator to arrive.
+The first step, of course, is to locate the source of the leak.
 The most obvious sign of a leak is steam erupting from a certain area on the radiator.
 If you don’t notice anything of this sort, wash the radiator and the hoses clean, fill the radiator up and wait for it to dry, then start the engine.
-Pressure buildup in the system will make leaks appear as wet spots on the radiator.
+Pressure buildup in the system will make leaks appear as wet spots on the radiato...

 Saturday, January 18, 2014